tlvince/portfolio-projects/photo-blog.md

 design builds upon the prolific [Twitter Bootstrap][bs] framework, glued together with [Jekyll Bootstrap][jb].

-Customisations appear in the form of a subtle noise-textured background (a current trend), replacing the stock Glyphicons with the awesome [Font Awesome][fa] and a paginated view.
+Customisation's appear in the form of a subtle noise-textured background (a current trend), replacing the stock Glyphicons with the awesome [Font Awesome][fa] and a paginated view.
 Indeed, other than the photos themselves, no other images are used on the site: the icons use web fonts and the [CSS3